talmolab/sleap/README.rst

 * **Joshua Shaevitz**, Physics and Lewis-Sigler Institute, Princeton University
 * **Mala Murthy**, Princeton Neuroscience Institute, Princeton University

-SLEAP was developed in the Murthy and Shaevitz labs at Princeton University.
+SLEAP is developed in the Murthy and Shaevitz labs at Princeton University.
 Funding: NIH BRAIN Initative R01 NS104899 and Princeton Innovation Accelerator Fund.
 SLEAP is the successor to `LEAP <https://github.com/talmo/leap>`_ (`Pereira et al., 2019 <https://www.nature.com/articles/s41592-018-0234-5>`_).
 To learn more about SLEAP and multi-animal pose tracking download our `preprint on bioRxiv <https://doi.org/10.1101/2020.08.31.276246>`_ or watch the `tutorial on SLEAP <https://cbmm.mit.edu/video/decoding-animal-behavior-through-pose-tracking>`_.